Carlyle Mitchell

-Carlyle Deon Mitchell (born 8 August 1987) is a Trinidadian international footballer who plays as a centre back for Kaya–Iloilo and the Trinidad and Tobago national football team.
+Carlyle Deon Mitchell (born 8 August 1987) is a Trinidadian former international footballer who played as a centre back for the Trinidad and Tobago national football team.

 Club career

-Born in Arima, Mitchell began his career in the TT Pro League with Joe Public in 2008.
+Mitchell was born in Arima and educated at Hillview College, where he represented the school in the Secondary Schools Football League.
+He began his career in the TT Pro League with Joe Public in 2008.

 He signed with Vancouver Whitecaps FC of Major League Soccer on 15 September 2011, making his debut for the club on 6 October 2011.
 Mitchell was loaned to NASL club FC Edmonton on 11 March 2013.
 He was released by the Whitecaps on 14 November 2014 after their 2014 season ended.

 He signed for South Korean club Seoul E-Land in December 2014, for the 2015 season.

 In July 2017, he signed for Indian I-League club East Bengal after a brief spell with San Juan Jabloteh, and appeared in the Calcutta Football League.

 In early February 2018, Mitchell joined Central FC.
 However, he left shortly after and signed with Indy Eleven on 12 February 2018, alongside Central teammate Nathan Lewis.

 Mitchell moved to the Philippines in early 2020, to join Kaya–Iloilo of the Philippines Football League.

+Mitchell joined Morvant Caledonia United in 2023, and played with them across three seasons, retiring after his last match on 2 June 2025.